-Earlier this year, Mayor Kasim Reed’s office promised cycling improvements on a scale Atlanta’s never seen, investing more than two-million dollars in biking infrastructure.
+In 2013, Mayor Kasim Reed’s office promised cycling improvements on a scale Atlanta’s never seen, investing more than $2 million in biking infrastructure.
 By 2016, Atlanta pledges to double its miles of bike lanes.
-This includes adding lanes that will connect the Atlanta University Center to downtown and connect the Beltline with Centennial Olympic Park, among other plans.
-The plan even includes a separated bike lane on busy Ponce de Leon Avenue.
+This includes adding lanes that will connect the Atlanta University Center to downtown and connect the BeltLine with Centennial Olympic Park, among other plans.
+The plan even included a separated bike lane on busy Ponce de Leon Avenue.

 Then there’s Cycle Atlanta, that Georgia Tech smart phone app the city’s invested in.
 Tech’s Kari Watkins recently joined me on my commute to WABE to try it out.

 The app tracks where a cyclist travels.
 This way, it keeps a log of the commutes, weekend rides, and errands of all its users -- to give the city an idea of where people are biking, when and how.
 It also allows the user to log spots that cause trouble, like a row of cars parked in a bike lane; and helpful spots, such as coffee shops with bathrooms.

 On our ride to WABE, we noted some rough road along North Highland Avenue, and also let the app know that I never, ever bike on Cheshire Bridge Road, opting instead for the sidewalk.